katiestar99/ansible/docs/docsite/rst/user_guide/windows_usage.rst

 can cause major issues with how playbooks are written, since ``\`` is often used as an escape character on POSIX systems.

-Ansible allows two different styles of syntax; each deals with path separators for Windows differently:
+Assible allows two different styles of syntax; each deals with path separators for Windows differently:

 YAML Style
 ----------